dotnet/runtime/docs/design/coreclr/jit/lsra-detail.md

             freeRegisters();
             currentLoc = refPosition.Location;
         }
-        if (refPosition is BasicBlockBoundary) ProcessBlockBoundaryAlloc()
+        if (refPosition is BasicBlockBoundary)
+        {
+            ProcessBlockBoundaryAlloc();
+            continue;
+        }
         Interval currentInterval = refPosition.Interval;
         if (currentInterval->hasValidAssignment())
         {
             refPosition->setReg(currentInterval->physReg);
         }
-        // find a register for currentInterval
+        // Find a register for currentInterval.
-        // AllocateBlockedReg will take into account whether it must have
+        // AllocateBusyReg() will take into account whether it must have
         // a register in this position, and may otherwise choose not to
         // allocate if existing intervals have higher priority. if (!TryAllocateFreeReg(refPosition))